The Why & How Behind The Nest Fund

 If the OZ Fund investment is held for at least ten years, then the Fund’s sale of its OZ Property will be treated by the IRS as 100% tax-free.
 All OZs are scheduled to expire by year-end 2028, but investments made prior to this expiration date will continue to accrue tax-free gains until 2047.

 A TEN-YEAR TIMELINE

 Invest capital gains from prior investment into a Qualified Opportunity Fund and begin deferring tax

-Tax basis increased from $0 to 10% of the invested capital gains, reducing future tax liability if invested before December 31, 2021
+Tax basis increases 10% of the invested capital gains, reducing tax liability (if invested before December 31, 2021)

 Pax taxes on original capital gain (less 10% reduction)

-Pay no federal capital gains taxes on the appreciation of the QOF Investment once sold
+Pay no federal capital gains taxes nor recapture on depreciation for the QOF Investment once sold

 ASSET CLASS SELECTION

 As Opportunity Funds require “significant improvement” of the underlying properties, which is inherently more risky than buying already performing assets, we have chosen to reduce risk by choosing an asset class that is historically less volatile and can get to market faster.
 While both single family and multifamily have historically been less sensitive to economic cycles than other real estate asset classes, we will initially focus on single family.